LemonizDev/OfflineInsiderProgrammeEnroller/README.md

 ### Resetting Insider Programme configurations to default:

-To disable *Windows Insider Programme Builds* to default, you need to choose the `Stop receiving Insider Preview builds` option in the *OfflineInsiderProgramme.cmd* file. **You will be prompted to reboot your system** after doing so.
+To disable *Windows Insider Programme Builds* to default, you need to choose the `Stop receiving Insider Preview builds` option in the *OfflineInsiderenroll.cmd* file. **You will be prompted to reboot your system** after doing so.
-"# OfflineInsiderProgrammeEnroll"